erodola/Alg-s2-2020/README.md

 Oral examination.

-The exam dates are in the week of **22-26 June**.
+The exam dates are in the range **13-24 July**.
 Please register on infostud, and contact the Professor to fix a specific date and time.

 The exam will cover all the aspects seen during the lectures, including the homework.
 The homework is optional but contributes to the final grading.